anujaverma11/Python/python_programs/Movies_Mini_Project/README.md

 ## Quick start

-- Install Python 2.7.11 or highr
+- Install Python 2.7.11 or higher
 - Clone this directory into your local.
 - Make it your working directory
 - on Terminal execute python ./entertainment_center.py

-alternatively:
+Alternatively:

 open fresh_tomatoes.html in your web browser

 ### What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:
+Within the download you'll find the following files:

 ```
 Movies_Mini_Project/